STRd6/runner/runner.coffee.md

           return true

-Call a global reload method on each running window, passing in the given data.
+Call a global reload method on each running window, passing in the given args.
 We may want to switch to using `postMessage` in the future.

-      reload: (data) ->
+      reload: (args...) ->
-        runningWindows = runningWindows.select (window) ->
+        runningWindows = runningWindows.filter (window) ->
           return false if window.closed

-          window.reload?(data)
+          window.reload?(args...)

           return true